 - A temporary lockout helps to deter an attack.

-Benefits of using this particular plugin is:
+The benefits of using this particular plugin are:

 - It’s free.